Check-in: 3:00 pm

 Before you begin, remember to take pleasure in the process.
 Be mindful of each action, from splitting the firewood to stirring the water—it’s all about creating a meaningful experience, rather than focusing on the end result.

-Remove any debris in the water—a pool skimmer net is a great tool for this.
+Remove any debris in the water—a pool skimmer is provided.

-Check the reminder ring to ensure there’s enough water in the hot tub.
+Check the reminder ring at the base of the chimney to ensure there’s enough water in the hot tub.
+The ring is located at the base of the chimney.

 Remove the lid to the stove box.